Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified seven projects likely impacting the area.
-Notable projects include Ayr Industrial Precinct, St Francis Catholic School Prep Classrooms Refurbishment, Haughton Pipeline Stage 2, and Burdekin Solar Farm.
+Notable projects are Ayr Industrial Precinct, St Francis Catholic School Prep Classrooms Refurbishment, Haughton Pipeline Stage 2, and Burdekin Solar Farm.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.